haiilo/catalyst/README.md

 ## Release

+Make sure you have all the rights to publish to NPM.
 Sadly, the release process is not automated (yet).
 Here are the steps to take for a new release